Phishing Scam Warning: The Law Pages (Updated)

 I don't even want to look at the alleged senders website tbh :) will assume based on domain name that the content matches the name.
 It's a good example of a bad scam - notice the misdirection about "my English is poor because I'm from Vietnam" too.

 DetailsIt again looks like a case where there's been some sort of compromise somehow relating to the thelawpages.com website.
 The recipient email address was used once when I registered an account with them in 2016 using an email address specific to that site and I'm not sure that I used the login more than once.
+I'd not heard from the company since their acknowledgement of my request.

 There appears to be a questionable DKIM signature in the received email (I couldn't directly verify it but there are other reasons that it may still be valid).